Social Work & Social Sciences Review

 Dr Alice Home Professor Emeritus, School of Social Work / École de Service Social, University of Ottawa, Canada (Francophone regions)

-Dr Nigel Malin Professor Emeritus in Social Policy, United Kingdom (Social Policy)
+Dr Nigel Malin Retired Professor in Social Policy, University of Sunderland, United Kingdom (Social Policy)

 EDITORIAL BOARD